Information last updated :

 I am pleased to announce that my professional body, the CSTA has take legal advice on the new CV19 regulations and has confirmed I am able to provide hands-on treatments.
 I intend to do my best to continue to provide help and support throughout this period of transition and beyond to whoever needs it; and to apply appropriate measures to ensure your safety (i.e. the safety of everyone visiting the clinic) so far as possible.

-Norwich bookings are still through the reception desk.
-I am managing Hethersett bookings myself.
+I am now providing one-to-one hands-on treatments from my clinics in Hethersett (Thurs) and Norwich (Tues/Weds at the moment).
+Bookings for Exchange Street, Norwich are still through the reception desk.
+I am managing Rowan House, Hethersett bookings myself.
 See contact page for phone numbers and working days.
-Bookings are now for 75 minutes : that's just under an hours treatment time for you, plus 15 or 20 minutes for me to clear the room and prepare for the next person.
+For now, bookings are for 75 minutes : being just under an hours treatment time for you, plus 15 minutes for me to clear the room and prepare for the next person.

 Viruses are so small that breathable filters (i.e. passive masks) are something like using chicken wire to stop a fly.
 Viruses do cling to water droplets, so a mask stops these droplets being projected so far from the body.
 BUT after a while standing still or sitting or lying down in stationary air, the whole body will have a fug of water droplets around it regardless of whether a mask is being worn.
 So passive PPE (e.g. a filter mask) provides only marginal protection for typical prolonged close contact work such as coming for a clinic treatment.
 In this light, if you are in one of the risk groups (or live with someone who is), you have to give a little more thought as to your degree of concern.
 Unfortunately at this moment in time nothing is completely risk-free.
 The risk of contracting and experiencing serious symptoms is still quite low in Norfolk – see notes on risk below.